libp2p/go-libp2p-examples/echo/README.md

 > ./echo -d /ip4/127.0.0.1/tcp/1235/ipfs/QmNtX1cvrm2K6mQmMEaMxAuB4rTexhd87vpYVot4sEZzxc -l 1236
 ```

-The new node with send the message `Hello, world!` to the
+The new node with send the message `"Hello, world!"` to the
 listener, which will in turn echo it over the stream and close it.
 The
 listener logs the message, and the sender logs the response.

 ## Details